SA

 Modern talent platforms face a unique intersection of engineering challenges: high-cardinality search across millions of candidate profiles, real-time recruiter dashboards, multi-channel data ingestion from ATS systems and social platforms, and the need to match job descriptions against resumes with semantic precision.
-The architecture we'll walk through addresses all of these concerns through deliberate, opinionated design choices.

 01 — Application Architecture Overview